Rapid DNA: Law enforcement use

+Use in immigration enforcement

 In May 2019, U.S. Immigration and Customs Enforcement and U.S. Customs and Border Protection piloted a program with Massachusetts-based ANDE.
 The program's intention is to expose "family unit fraud," the idea that asylum seeking adults and children traveling together are illicitly posing as biologically related.
-In June 2019, a $5.2 million contract to expand the program was awarded to Bode Cellmark Forensics, Inc. Although the tests are voluntary, the consent forms indicate that a refusal to be tested may factor into decisions related to their amnesty conditions.
+In June 2019, a $5.2 million contract to expand the program was awarded to Bode Cellmark Forensics, Inc., however, Bode Cellmark Forensics selected the Thermo Fisher Scientific RapidHIT ID DNA System to fulfil the contract and positioned 47 instruments along the Southern Border.
+Although the tests are voluntary, the consent forms indicate that a refusal to be tested may factor into decisions related to their amnesty conditions.
 Privacy advocates are concerned that the program is not truly voluntary, use a narrow definition of family, and may have too high a rate of error.

-Use of Rapid DNA in Defense and Intelligence
+Use in defense and intelligence

 Rapid DNA systems have been developed in part with funding from the US Department of Defense and related intelligence agencies for their applicability for field forward operations.
 In addition to being able to develop DNA profiles from buccal swabs, both the RapidHIT and ANDE system are capable of analyzing very small amounts of samples such as touch samples, for example, the material left on a glass after a suspect has used it.
 The US military has reportedly tested several systems in field forward operations to employ DNA in the global effort to combat terrorism.